AVCorn/avcorn/logs/README.md

-Your Slim Framework application's log files will be written to this directory.
+Your aVCorn application's log files will be written to this directory.